The terms and conditions set out below form the basis of a participant’s relationship with Challenges

 3. Participant obligations

-• You have a passport valid for at least 6 months prior to the start of your trip and appropriate entry documents
+• They have a passport valid for at least 6 months prior to the start of their trip and appropriate

-• You have had the necessary inoculations, within the appropriate time frame as recommended by a healthcare professional
+local country entry), within the appropriate time frame as recommended by a healthcare

-• You have obtained appropriate comprehensive travel insurance cover
+• They have obtained appropriate comprehensive travel insurance cover.

-• You have obtained appropriate DBS or PVG check clearance
+• They have obtained appropriate DBS or PVG check clearance.

-• You have obtained your Fit to Travel clearance if required due to medical conditions
+• They have obtained Fit to Travel clearance if required due to medical conditions.

 Visa (and immigration formalities)